Jamar-Manning/tfrrs-scraper/README.md

 The result limit in `config/settings.py` controls how many results are fetched per event per page.
 At `500` (max), scraping all years takes roughly 5–10 minutes.
 At `5`, it runs in seconds.
 Adjust based on your needs.

-Relay events are excluded therefore, individual performances only.
+Relay events are excluded — individual performances only.
 Marks flagged with `@` (altitude) or `#` (track size) are noted in the `converted` column.
 Names not stored in Last, First format are kept as a full string in the athlete column.